mafudge/ist346-labs/lab-I/readme.md

 - Install third party authentication plugin for Drupal.
 - Once plugin is installed and working create a new docker images with the changes to software
 - Push new image to docker registry
-- deploy new image to a cloud environment running on kubernetes
+- deploy new image to a cloud environment running on heroku

 ## Step 1: Create a new Heroku account